National Assembly of Environmentally Affected Groups Warns of an “Environmental Disaster” in Mexico

 1. Why was the National Assembly of Environmentally Affected Groups (Asamblea Nacional de Afectados Ambientales—ANAA) created?

-It was created as a response to a collection of worries around the country, to organize ourselves against the environmental destruction that is alive in all the communities and cities in Mexico, reflected in serious consequences for human health, our surroundings, and our conditions of life.
+The Assembly was created in response to a grave concerns from around the country, to organize ourselves against the environmental destruction taking in the communities and cities in Mexico.
+This destruction serious consequences for human health, our surroundings, and our conditions of life.

-It was also created due to the impunity with which large private and state-owned corporations act, destroying our conditions of life or dispossessing us of them; due to the complicity of our federal, state, and municipal authorities with the companies that destroy our ecosystems and our lives, because our culture is destroyed when our traditional ways of life are deformed; due to the destruction of our processes of agricultural production; due to the silence on the subject by the majority of the media and most researchers, universities, and research institutions; but also because they not only silence this devastation, they guarantee it and fan its flames.
+It was also created due to the impunity with which large private and state-owned corporations act, destroying our living conditions, dispossessing us of lands and livelihoods.
+The federal, state, and municipal authorities D are complicit of our with the companies that destroy our ecosystems and our lives.
+Our culture is destroyed when our traditional ways of life are wiped out, by the destruction of our processes of agricultural production.
+Most media and universities, and research institutions not only have remained silent on this devastation taking place, but they have fanned its flames.

 If we continue in silence we are going to die.
-If we continue struggling separately, each person on their own, not only will they defeat us, but they will also blame us for not having had the courage to protest.
+If we continue struggling separately, each person alone, not only will they defeat us, but they will also blame us for not having had the courage to protest.
 We don’t want to be slaves to the American, Spanish, and Mexican monopolies that are destroying this country.

 Initially, it was out of dissatisfaction and protests by different indigenous people and peasants, neighborhoods, and social organizations, and citizens of the country and the city.
-This created a place for all sorts of institutional negotiations, sit-ins, dialogues with authorities, dealings, and court proceedings.
-As usual, this didn’t amount to anything and we began to organize road blocks, reports and condemnations in the press, protests that grew stronger each time but weren’t heard by the authorities either.
+This carried out all kinds of actions–institutional negotiations, sit-ins, dialogues with authorities, dealings, and court proceedings.
+As usual, this didn’t amount to anything and we began to organize road blocks, reports and condemnations in the press.
+The protests grew stronger each time, but the authorities didn’t pay any attention.
 Instead, we have been met with intimidation, court proceedings against our representatives, warrants for our arrest, incarceration, police brutality, threats, kidnappings, disappearances, and even selective assassinations.

 Because of this, in each region of Mexico different organizations and citizen councils began to develop and network with dozens of aggrieved communities in the states of Guerrero, Morelos, Puebla, Oaxaca, Jalisco, Tlaxcala, Mexico D.F., Hidalgo, Michoacán, Veracruz, and others.
 From this, all types of coalition fronts were created in defense of land, water, and air, citizen councils, coordination by area, etc.